buttso/testing-weblogic/README.md

   approach we used.
 As a result, however, you will need to manually create a data source for the demo application.
 The data source is expected to be bound to 'jdbc/ActionBazaarDB'.
 We used embedded Derby but any underlying database should work.
-If helpful, a sample source definition is provided [here](ActionBazaarDB-jdbc.xml).
+If helpful, a sample WebLogic data source definition is provided [here](ActionBazaarDB-jdbc.xml).
 * Please download this repository.
-You can use GitHub or just the simple zip download.
+You can use Git or just the simple zip download.
 * The demo is just a simple Maven project under the [actionbazaar](actionbazaar) directory.
 You should be able to open it up in any Maven capable IDE, we used